learn-co-curriculum/ds-linear-regression-project-axi/README.md

 # Your code here - Check that the residuals are homoscedastic
 ```

 > **Comment:** This displays a fairly pronounced 'funnel' shape: errors appear to increase as the `list_price` increases.
 This doesn't bode well for our model.
-Subsetting the data to remove outliers and confiding the model to this restricted domain may be necessary.
+Subsetting the data to remove outliers and confining the model to this restricted domain may be necessary.
 A log transformation or something equivalent may also be appropriate.

 ## Make Additional Refinements